Pancreatic islets

-The pancreatic islets or islets of Langerhans are the regions of the pancreas that contain its endocrine (hormone-producing) cells, discovered in 1869 by German pathological anatomist Paul Langerhans.
+The pancreatic islets or islets of Langerhans are the regions of the pancreas that contain its endocrine cells (hormone-producing cells), discovered in 1869 by German pathological anatomist Paul Langerhans.
 The pancreatic islets constitute 1–2% of the pancreas volume and receive 10–15% of its blood flow.
 The pancreatic islets are arranged in density routes throughout the human pancreas, and are important in the metabolism of glucose.